DHTMLX/docs-todolist/docs/guides/initialization.md

 ### Initialize Toolbar

-Next, initialize Toolbar with the **new Toolbar()** constructor.
-The constructor also takes two parameters:
+Initialize the Toolbar with the `new Toolbar()` constructor.
+The constructor takes two parameters:

-- a container to place a Toolbar into.
-The one we have created at the previous step
+- a container to place the Toolbar into (the container created at the previous step)
-- an object with configuration properties.
-[See the full list here](category/toolbar-properties.md)
+- an object with configuration properties (see the full list in the [toolbar properties](category/toolbar-properties.md))

 :::info
-Initialization of the Toolbar is optional.
-You can skip this step if you don't need the Toolbar in your application
+Toolbar initialization is optional.
+Skip this step if you do not need the Toolbar in your application.
 :::

+The code snippet below creates the Toolbar and links it to the List through the `api` property:

 ~~~js {9-11} title="index.js"
 const { ToDo, Toolbar } = todo; // apply the object destructuring